General (scope, time limits)

 The presence of an interpreter ensuring interpretation into a language that the asylum seeker understands is mandatory according to the LAR.
 The law provides for a gender-sensitive approach as interviews can be conducted by an interviewer and interpreter of the same sex as the asylum seeker interviewed upon request.[24]
 In practice, all asylum seekers are asked explicitly whether they would like to have an interviewer or interpreter of the same sex in the beginning of each interview, although cases when this obligation is omitted by the caseworker still occur in many cases (see above 1.3.
 Personal interview).

-Both at first and second instance, interpretation continued to present shortcomings in 2023, and its quality was often poor and unsatisfactory.
-Interpretation in determination procedures has remained one of the most serious, persistent and unsolved problems for a number of years.
-Interpretation is secured only from English, French and Arabic languages, and mainly in the reception centres in the capital Sofia.
-Interpreters from other key languages such as Kurdish (Sorani or Pehlewani), Pashto, Urdu, Tamil, Ethiopian and Swahili are scarce and largely unavailable.
+Interpretation is secured mainly from English, French, Russian, Farsi, Dari, Pashto, Urdu and Arabic languages.
+Interpreters from other key languages such as Kurdish (Sorani or Pehlewani), Tamil, Ethiopian and Swahili are scarce and largely unavailable.
 In such cases, as well as in cases when an interpreter from the spoken language is available in another reception centre, the asylum administration organises videoconference interpretation.
 Communication interruptions and other technical problems are the most common obstacles during interpretation via videoconference.
 It often creates an environment which does not allow the applicant to present properly his accounts in a detailed and systematic way, thus preventing the case worker from clarifying the relevant facts and circumstances for the decision-making process.
-The scarce fees paid for interpretation by the asylum agency SAR remain one of main reasons for the lack of proper interpretation during the eligibility interviews at first instance.
-Following the beginning of EC-Bulgaria pilot project on accelerated procedure in mid-2023, the Commission deployed additional interpreters to be used by SAR through the duration of the project.
-According to the Bulgarian Helsinki Committee’s evaluation however, it results that most of them were not properly instructed on national asylum procedures.
-In several anecdotal cases,[28] it appeared that Moroccan applicants whose application was processed in Pastrogor Transit Center were provided misleading information by the assigned interpreter, which resulted in failure to appeal within the deadline their negative first instance decisions.

 The lack of adequate budget for interpretation also affects the translation of written evidence, in cases were written evidence is submitted by applicants.
 In view of making savings and accelerating the procedure, caseworkers are told to advise the applicants to pay for translation fees of their documents themselves so as be taken into consideration during the status determination or to accelerate the decision-making process.